47degrees/arrow-slides/processed-slides/arrow-meta.md

 [Raquel]

 So Arrow Meta was born.
-Let's see some features in detail
+Let's see some features in detail.

-Arrow Meta provides some plugins by default though other plugins can be added.
+We use Arrow Meta to build some plugins for Arrow though you can create more plugins with Arrow Meta.

 For example, you can create a plugin to make transformations.

-How does it feel like to write a compiler plugin?
+And how does it feel like to write a compiler plugin?

-First, let's examine a small example!
+First, let's see a small example!

 ---

+Replace by Hello World - part 1

 <video>
    <source src="css/videos/hello-world.mp4" type="video/mp4"> Your browser does not support the video tag.